ansys/grantami-recordlists/doc/source/user_guide/index.rst

 * Managing the record list lifecycle, including publishing, revising, and un-publishing record lists
 * Subscribing and unsubscribing the current user to published record lists

-Note that only the current user can be subscribed and unsubscribed to record lists.
-It is currently not possible to subscribe users to a list other than the user used to establish the connection to Granta MI.
+Note that only the authenticated user can be subscribed and unsubscribed to record lists.
+A user cannot subscribe or unsubscribe other users to a list on their behalf.

 For examples that illustrate these operations, see :ref:`ref_grantami_recordlists_examples`.
 For comprehensive information on the API, see :ref:`ref_grantami_recordlists_api_reference`.